nassirim/xacBench/README.md

-# xacBench
+# XACBench Tools
-A set of tools for generating synthetic XACML policy
+XACBench is a set of tools for generating synthetic and massive XACML security policies.
+It is a typical Maven Java project: